mablack/cordova-diagnostic-plugin/README.md

 The plugin is registered in on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) as `cordova.plugins.diagnostic`

+## Important notes

+### Version 3 backward-incompatibility

+In order to make cross-platform use of the shared plugin functions easier, some **backwardly-incompatible changes** have been made to existing API functions in v3 of the plugin.

+To avoid breaking existing code which uses the old API syntax, you can continue to use the v2 API by specifying the plugin version when adding it: `cordova.plugins.diagnostic@2`

+See the [release notes page ](https://github.com/dpa99c/cordova-diagnostic-plugin/wiki/Release-notes) for details of the backward-incompatible changes.

-## Building for API 22 or lower
+### Building for API 22 or lower

-Phonegap Build (at the time of writing) does not support API 23, so for its users and others who wish to build against API 22 or below, there is a [legacy branch of this plugin repo](https://github.com/dpa99c/cordova-diagnostic-plugin/tree/api-22) which contains all the functionality __except Android 6 runtime permissions__.
-This removes the dependency on API 23 and will allow you to build against earlier API versions.
+For users who wish to build against API 22 or below, there is a branch of the plugin repo which contains all the functionality __except Android 6 runtime permissions__.
+This removes the dependency on API 23 and will allow you to build against legacy API versions (22 and below).

 The legacy branch is published to npm as [`cordova.plugins.diagnostic.api-22`](https://www.npmjs.com/package/cordova.plugins.diagnostic.api-22), so you'll need to use this plugin ID when adding it:

     cordova plugin add cordova.plugins.diagnostic.api-22

+**NOTE**: Phonegap Build now supports API 23, so its users may use the main plugin branch (`cordova.plugins.diagnostic`).

 # Installation